 Independent Review Panel

 The Minister of Education has appointed a panel of K-12 sector representatives and independent experts who will review the information gathered during the initial stages, further consult with stakeholders, and work with Ministry of Education staff to undertake any further research and analysis required.
 The panel members include:

 - Chris Trumpy, a former Deputy Finance Minister of B.C., Panel Chair

 - Philip Steenkamp, Vice-President, External Relations, UBC

 - Kelly Pollack, Partner, Human Capital Strategies and former CEO of the Immigrant Employment Council of BC

 - Lynda Minnabarriet, Secretary Treasurer, Gold Trail, SD74

 - Flavia Coughlan, Secretary Treasurer, Maple Ridge-Pitt Meadows, SD42

 - Angus Wilson, Superintendent, Mission, SD75

+The panel is now considering all stakeholder feedback and will be presenting a final report with recommendations for the Minister of Education this summer.
 The new funding model is anticipated to be in place for the 2019/2020 school year, with information provided to Boards of Education early enough to support their 2019/20 budget process.
-A summary of the approach and timelines for this initiative can be viewed in the B.C.
-Education Funding Model Review (PDF) document.
+A summary of the approach and timelines for this initiative can be viewed here: